 Paid parking is available directly across the street from the Arts Court building at the Rideau Centre.

-Unless advertised otherwise, SAW Video staff speak and write fluently in the English language only.
+Unless advertised otherwise, DARC staff speak and write fluently in the English language only.
 Individual staff are available who speak French, Portuguese and German.

 Although we encourage folks to refrain from using scents or bringing food and animals containing allergens, we cannot guarantee a scent/allergy free space.
 Service animals are very welcome and do not fall under any restrictions in our spaces.